BACK TO INDEX

 This paper introduces a new method of combined synthesis and inference of biological signal transduction networks.
 The main idea lies in representing observed causal relationships as network paths, and using techniques from combinatorial optimization to find the sparsest graph consistent with all experimental observations.
 The paper formalizes the approach, studies its computational complexity, proves new results for exact and approximate solutions of the computationally hard transitive reduction substep of the approach, validates the biological applicability by applying it to a previously published signal transduction network by Li et al., and shows that the algorithm for the transitive reduction substep performs well on graphs with a structure similar to those observed in transcriptional regulatory and signal transduction networks.

 3. P. Berman, B. Dasgupta, and E.D.
 Sontag.
 Randomized approximation algorithms for set multicover problems with applications to reverse engineering of protein and gene networks.
 Discrete Applied Mathematics Special Series on Computational Molecular Biology, 155:733-749, 2007.
-[PDF] Keyword(s): systems biology, biochemical networks, gene and protein networks, systems identification, reverse engineering.
+[PDF] Keyword(s): systems biology, reaction networks, gene and protein networks, systems identification, reverse engineering.

 Abstract: